AdobeDocs/media-analytics.en/help/legacy/media-sdk/setup/setup-overview.md

 ## General Implementation Guidelines {#general-implementation-guidelines}

-There are three main SDK components used in tracking with the Streaming Media Collection Add-on:
+There are three main SDK components used in tracking with the Streaming Media Collection:
 * Media Heartbeat Config—The `MediaHeartbeatConfig` contains the basic settings for reporting.
 * Media Heartbeat Delegate—The `MediaHeartbeatDelegate` controls playback time and the QoS object.
 * Media Heartbeat—The `MediaHeartbeat` is the primary library containing members and methods.